simejerkovic/atom-checklist/README.md

-# Atom checklist
+# Atom editor checklist
-This is a basic checklist I follow to set up Atom on a new development environment.
+This is a basic checklist I follow to set up Atom editor on a new development environment.

 ## Checklist